Paychecks grew more slowly this spring, a sign inflation may keep cooling

 WASHINGTON (AP) — Pay and benefits for America’s workers grew more slowly in the April-June quarter than in the first three months of the year, a trend that could keep price pressures in check and encourage the inflation-fighters at the Federal Reserve.

 Compensation as measured by the government’s Employment Cost Index rose 0.9% in the second quarter, down from a 1.2% increase in the previous quarter, the Labor Department said Wednesday.
+The figure matches last year’s fourth-quarter reading as the slowest in about two and a half years.
 Compared with the same quarter a year earlier, compensation growth was 4.1%, a slight drop from 4.2% in the first quarter.

 Higher wages and benefits are good for employees, but slower pay growth will likely reassure Fed officials that inflation is steadily falling back to their 2% target.
 Rapid wage growth can lead many businesses to raise their prices to offset the higher labor costs.

-Inflation is also cooling, so wage and benefit growth, adjusted for inflation, is actually accelerating.
-It rose 1.1% compared with a year ago in the second quarter, up from 0.8% in the previous three months.
+Yet inflation is also cooling, so wage and benefit growth, adjusted for price changes, actually accelerated.
+Inflation-adjusted compensation rose 1.1% compared with a year ago in the second quarter, up from 0.8% in the previous three months.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.